 AMOUNT OF USERS

-While Bumble continues to slowly increase its market share, Tinder is currently king.
+While Bumble continues to increase its market share, Tinder is currently king.

 DEMOGRAPHICS OF USERS

 Bumble has a much higher percentage of girls on the platform(46%) compared to Tinder(38%).

-There is currently a cultural belief that Tinder is more of a hookup app while Bumble is more of a relationship app.
+There is currently a belief that Tinder is more of a hookup app while Bumble is more of a relationship app.

 This is perfect for someone who is going on vacation to get matches before they arrive.

-Some users are exclusively on one app, so having a profile on both will lead to more opportunities.
+Some users are only on one app, so having a profile on both will lead to more opportunities.